Sequential Monte Carlo with transformations: Introduction

 \subsection{Outline of paper}

 In this paper we consider the case where each $\pi_{t}$ is defined on a space of different dimension, often of increasing dimension with $t$.
+We provide a general framework for implementing an SMC algorithm in the aforementioned setting.
 A particle filter is designed to be used in a special case of this situation: the case where $\pi_{t}$ is the path distribution in a state space model, $\pi_{t}\left(\theta_{1:t}\mid y_{1:t}\right)$.
-A particle filter exploits the a Markov property in order to update a particle approximation of $\pi_{t}\left(\theta_{1:t}\mid y_{1:t}\right)$ to an approximation of $\pi_{t+1}\left(\theta_{1:t+1}\mid y_{1:t+1}\right)$.
+A particle filter exploits the Markov property in order to update a particle approximation of $\pi_{t}\left(\theta_{1:t}\mid y_{1:t}\right)$ to an approximation of $\pi_{t+1}\left(\theta_{1:t+1}\mid y_{1:t+1}\right)$.
 In this paper we consider targets in which there is not such a straightforward relationship between $\pi_{t}$ and $\pi_{t+1}$.
-We introduce a new approach to Bayesian model comparison that results from a constructing an SMC sampler where each $\pi_{t}$ is a different model and there are $T$ models that can be ordered, usually in order of their complexity.
-Deterministic transformations are used to move points between one distribution and the next, yielding efficient samplers by reducing the distance between successive distributions.
-We also show how the same framework can be used for sequential inference under the coalescent model.
+In addition, the approach we present is useful in Bayesian model comparison that results from constructing an SMC sampler where each $\pi_{t}$ corresponds to a different model and there are $T$ models that can be ordered, usually in order of their complexity.
+Deterministic transformations are used to move points between one distribution and the next, potentially yielding efficient samplers by reducing the distance between successive distributions.
+We also show how the same framework can be used for sequential inference under the coalescent model \citep{Kingman1982}.

-The use of deterministic transformations to improve SMC has been considered previously in a number of papers (e.g. \citet{Chorin2009,Vaikuntanathan2011,Reich2013,Heng2015}).
+The use of deterministic transformations to improve SMC has been considered previously in a number of papers (e.g. \citet{Chorin2009,Vaikuntanathan2011,Reich2013,Heng2015,South2019}).
 Several of these papers are focussed on how to construct useful transformations in a generic way including, for example: methods that map high density regions of the proposal to high density regions of the target \citep{Chorin2009}; and methods that approximate the solution of ordinary differential equations that mimic the SMC dynamics \citep{Heng2015}.
 This paper is different in that it focuses on the particular case of a sequence of distribution on spaces of different dimensions, and uses transformations and proposals that are designed for the applications we study.